public-people/scrape-news/README.md

 ### Code checks

-To maintain Python code quality, **linting** and **unit tests** should be run locally and on Github.
+To maintain Python code quality, **linting** and **unit tests** should be run locally and in Continuous Integration.
 Linting give you style warnings.
 The unit tests are in the [unit](/tests/unit) directory and run tests against the project code.

 #### Local